munnep/provider_network_mirror/README.md

 For more details about Terraform Network Mirror [see the official HashiCorp documentation](https://www.terraform.io/cli/config/config-file#cli-configuration-file-terraformrc-or-terraform-rc).

-This repo uses a Vagrant to create 2 virtual machines.
+This repo uses Vagrant to create 2 virtual machines.

-Vagrant virtual machine: **Nginx**
+Vagrant virtual machine: **nginx**
 - ubuntu virtual machine starts
 - Nginx webserver will be installed, configured and started
 - Terraform will be installed